Justin Turner Player Props: Red Sox vs. Rangers

 Justin Turner At The Plate

-- Among qualified hitters in MLB action, he ranks 39th in batting average, 37th in on-base percentage, and 50th in slugging.
+- Among the qualified hitters in MLB play, he ranks 35th in batting average, 36th in on-base percentage, and 50th in slugging.

-- In 31 games this season (38.3%), Turner has picked up an RBI, and in 10 of those games (12.3%) he had two or more.
+- Turner enters this game on a four-game hitting streak.
+During his last outings, he's hitting .350 with two homers.

+- Turner has driven in a run in 32 games this season (39.0%), including 10 games with more than one RBI (12.2%).
 He has also driven in three or more of his team's runs in two contests.

+- In 39 of 82 games this year, he has scored, and 10 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.